asourlas/axart.github.io/README.md

 ## Performance
 The beat generation's performance varies among different hardware.
 On more powerful machines (e.g. Silicon-based MacBooks) it is reasonably fast, with most beats taking no more than 4-5 seconds.

+## Conclusion
+We hope that the case of AutoBeat shows one of the ways that AI models can be used in a JUCE music plugin.

 _Thank you for reading!_

 ---